Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Multi-FR: Multi-stakeholder Fairness-aware Recommendation

 \subsection{Multiple Gradient Descent Algorithm}

-Borrowing the idea from gradient descent on single objective, the Multiple Gradient Descent Algorithm (MGDA) can be regarded as an extension of gradient-based algorithm on multiple objectives.
-The overall objective of solving a MOO problem by MGDA is usually a weighted summation of $t$ single objectives, defined as:
+The multiple gradient descent algorithm (MGDA)~\cite{desideri2012multiple} is one of the most effective methods for MOO.
+It can reach an optimal point for all objectives with theoretical guarantee.
+Borrowing the idea from the gradient descent on a single objective, the MGDA can be regarded as an extension of the gradient-based algorithm on multiple objectives.
+The overall objective of solving an MOO problem by MGDA is usually a weighted summation of $t$ single objectives, defined as: where the coefficients of all the objectives satisfy $\sum\limits_{i=1}^t \alpha_i=1$ and $\alpha_i\geq 0$, for $i=1,...,t$.